formkit/docs-content/essentials/styling.md

 # Styling

-FormKit ships robust and accessible markup - but with no assumptions about your desired styles.
+FormKit ships robust and accessible markup — but with no assumptions about your desired styles.
 There is an _optional_ base theme (as seen in these docs) called `Genesis` that you can use in your projects.

-#### Optional Genesis Theme
+#### Optional Genesis theme
 ```js
 import { genesis } from `@formkit/themes`
 ```

-## Custom Classes
+## Custom classes

-Most users will want to apply their own styles / classes to FormKit's provided markup.
+Most users will want to apply their own styles and classes to FormKit's provided markup.
 FormKit provides numerous methods to apply classes for your project.

-Classes can be modified for all [composition-keys](#composition-keys) using any of the following methods (from highest to lowest specificity):
+Classes can be modified for all [composition-keys](/essentials/inputs#composition-keys) using any of the following methods (from highest to lowest specificity):

 - [The `{composition-key}-class` props](#composition-key-class-props). (most specific)
 - [The `classes` prop](#classes-prop).